 An Individual Voluntary Arrangement (IVA) is an agreement with your creditors to pay all or part of your debts.
-You agree to make regular payments to an insolvency practitioner (IP), who will divide this money between your creditors.
+You agree to make regular payments to an insolvency practitioner, who will divide this money between your creditors.

-The Money Advice Service has information on organisations that can advise you about whether an IVA is right for you.
+The Money Advice Service has information on organisations that can give you free advice about whether an IVA is right for you.